Looking better naked.

 Then the answer is: It’s about the same so choose what you like best.

-The answer seems to be: No, it may be about the same in some cases but all signs are pointing to HIIT being superior at producing fat loss and has a few other benefits as well (Mentioned below).
+The answer seems to be: No, it may be about the same in some cases but all signs are pointing to HIIT being superior at producing fat loss and have a few other benefits as well (Mentioned below).

 So let’s talk about HIIT